Languages of the Ottoman Empire: Non-Muslim minority languages

 When French-medium schools operated by Alliance Israelite Universelle opened in the 1860s, the position of Judaeo-Spanish began to weaken in the Ottoman Empire areas.
 This resulted in a rapid loss of the language in time periods after the end of the empire.
 Judaeo-Spanish was not used as a language of instruction in any time in history, and was instead acquired through families; therefore Hebrew was perceived as the ethnic instructional language for Jewish people, used for religious reasons, in the empire.

 Foreign languages

 Beginning in the 1600s, many Christians took up certain educational professions as many Ottoman Muslims did not focus on foreign languages.
-Muslims began to focus more on foreign languages after the Greek War of Independence, as they felt they could no longer rely on Greek dragomans.
+Muslims began to focus more on foreign languages after the Greek War of Independence, in the 1800s, as they felt they could no longer rely on Greek dragomans.

+Italian

+Prior to the Tanzimat period, Italian, especially in its Venetian form, played a notable role as a medium of communication within the Ottoman Empire.
+Its use did not reflect any official status within the imperial administration; rather, it emerged from longstanding patterns of commercial interaction and maritime exchange linking Ottoman territories with Italian states, above all the Republic of Venice and the Republic of Genoa.
+In major port cities such as Constantinople and Smyrna, Italian functioned as a practical lingua franca among merchants, ship captains, and commercial agents, facilitating everyday transactions across linguistic boundaries.
+It was also widely employed by dragomans (interpreters), who relied on Italian as a working language in mediating between Ottoman officials and foreign representatives.
+While formal diplomatic instruments were typically issued in Ottoman Turkish, Italian frequently appeared in oral negotiations, preliminary exchanges, and intermediary documentation.
+Its role was therefore neither universal nor institutional, but it remained significant as a stable and widely understood medium of interaction in specific social and professional contexts tied to trade and diplomacy.

+Turkish and European parties had used Latin for formal diplomatic purposes, though it had shifted towards Italian with the Treaty of Küçük Kaynarca.